HARSHharsh123/Loan-Prediction-by-HS/README.md

-## A new Approach for Loan Prediction using Machine Learning by Harsh Shukla
+## A new Approach for Loan Prediction using Machine Learning (Using Concepts of Pipelines and Columns Transformers)

 (Additional Info : This project is Selected as one of the best project in my institue.)